archlinux/neoasknot/README.md

 ## Deployment

-Build for production and preview the static site:
+Create optimized production build of the static site and preview it:

 ```sh
 npm run build